 Additional information about Dr. Hall’s research is available on this website, or by contacting Dr. Hall directly.
 The UBC Psychology Department’s website contains general information for current and prospective graduate students, along with more specific details about the graduate program in developmental psychology.

 We welcome the participation of UBC students in our research program.
 Every year, a number of undergraduates join our team at the Language Development Centre, some as Honours Students, others as Directed Studies students, and others as volunteer Research Assistants.
+Volunteers are asked to commit for at least 6 hours per week.

 If you are currently a student at the University of British Columbia, and you are interested in gaining research experience in the field of child development, please contact our Centre Coordinator (email@example.com or 604-822-9294).
 You may also wish to fill out our Volunteer Application Form below, and let us know you’ve completed the form in your e-mail with your resume and transcript.